caraya/personal-blog/content/blog/migrating-from-wordpress-to-eleventy-part-4.md

 draft: true
 ---

-The last items I want to discuss from the migration to Eleventy are:

-* Identifying links to the Wayback Machine
-* Integration:
-  * Cloudinary
-* Automating post publishing with Cron
+There are more areas I'm working on as I move from WordPress to Eleventy that, in my opinion, are easier to do with a static site generator.

+There is still more to work on as I've officially moved the site, I will continue to post in this series as I finish the other pieces of content.

 ## Identifying links to the Wayback Machine